zilverline/sequent/README.md

 See the [sequent example app](https://github.com/zilverline/sequent-examples)

+# Schema

+Sequent needs a Postgres database with the event store schema.
+The current schema is maintained in `db/sequent_schema.rb`.

+If you have trouble migrating from an older schema, please let us know.
+We'll be glad to help out.

 # Reference Guide

 Sequent provides the following concepts from a CQRS and an event sourced application: